nealav/so-you-want-a-job/README.md

 You have hidden assumptions about existence and how the world around you operates.
 I will put your thoughts (what used to be mine) in __bold font__.

-1. __I want a good job.__ No. There are no good jobs.
-Only jobs that don't hold you back from living a good life.
+1. __I want a good job.__ No. There are no good jobs, only jobs that don't hold you back from living a good life.
 What you want is a good *life*.
 Using your job to define your life will leave you unsatisfied.
 Nobody can steal away the goodness of your life.
 If you want it then you can get it by giving it to yourself.

 2. __People and companies know what they are doing__.
 People and companies are inefficient and disorganized.
 All of them.
 I once was interviewing for an internship at a big tech company and my recruiter got fired/left without handing me off to another.
 I followed up a few times but I was unable to contact them.
 I went to their LinkedIn after following up a few times over the course of a few weeks only to find out they were working at a completely different company, and by this time the positions had filled up.

 3. __If I interview well I will get the job__.
 You can be the most perfect candidate and interviewee and still not get the job.
 The position may be filled before your feedback is entered, an interviewer may spite you with mediocre feedback even though you thought you did great, the department may decide to pause all hiring, the hiring manager may quit or get fired without handing off potential hires - anything can happen.
 Nothing is promised.
 The American Dream™ only promises what is average to America.
 The \[Insert Country] Dream only promises what is average to \[Insert Country].
 The median salary, company size, home size: open your eyes to the average to understand what a country and society truly promises you.

 4. __The interviewer will guide me if I communicate effectively.
 An interview is a logical conversation between two people.__ The interviewer is not there to help you.
-A really good software engineer and interviewer (1%) will give you a great open-ended problem and do their best to understand you and lead you down the path they feel is best for getting you to code out an epic solution.
-98% of interviewers are just brain-dead.
-They don't care about their interview.
+A really good software engineer and interviewer (1%) will give you a great open-ended problem and do their best to understand you and lead you down the path they feel is best for getting you to code out an epic solution. (~98%) of interviewers are just tuned out.
+They don't care about the interview.
 They don't care whether you pass or understand the question.
-They just want to get on with the interview and ask the same canned questions they ask to everyone else.
+They just want to get on with the interview and ask the same canned questions they ask to everyone else, put in their feedback and go back to work.
 They already have a job at the company - why does it matter to them whether you get the job or not?
-And, unfortunately, 1% of interviewers are spiteful.
+And, unfortunately, (1%) of interviewers are spiteful.
 They want you to fail because they like watching the world burn.
-They ask hard questions because they were asked hard questions and feel vengeful justice while doling out the punishment on potential candidates - basic hazing.
+They ask hard questions because they were asked hard questions and feel vengeful justice while doling out the punishment and hazing on potential candidates.

+5. __If I study enough I will be able to pass any interview.__ Interviews are not a meritocracy.
+Soft skills do matter.
+Networking does matter.
+Being a software engineer is more about manipulating computers than becoming them.

+6. __I make a similar amount to my colleagues.__ Possibly.
+You'd be surprised how much more or less you make than them.
+Companies are not fair.
+I am neutral on salary sharing with colleagues.

 ## Resume

 Write a good resume.
-I won't bore you with this.
 Read up.

 * [How To Write A Resume* Worth Reading](https://acorwin.com/2015/03/30/how-to-write-a-resume-worth-reading/)
 * [MIT Career Handbook](https://capd.mit.edu/sites/default/files/about/files/career-handbook.pdf)